enwida/idpRepo/documents/frontend.md

 ##### Min-Max Chart
 This chart type works for exactly three lines of data.
-The first and the last line represent the minimun and the maximum values respectively whereas the second line contains the average values.
+The first and the last line represent the minimum and the maximum values respectively whereas the second line contains the average values.
 The second line is drawn as in an ordinary line chart.
-Additionally, a bar ranging from the minimun to the maximum value is drawn for each data point.
+Additionally, a bar ranging from the minimum to the maximum value is drawn for each data point.

 <img width="800" src="../img/minmax_chart.png" />